mannoubim26/mixed_vynl/README.md

 - **User-Friendly Interface**: Intuitive user interface for easy navigation and control.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.

-## Getting Started

-Follow these steps to set up the Mixed Vinyl Symphony project on your local machine.

-### Prerequisites

-- Vinyl record player and collection
-- Computer with audio input capability
-- Operating System (Windows, macOS, Linux)
-- Music files in digital format

 ## Usage

 1. Start the application using the instructions provided in the "Launching the Application" section.